How to ensure success in the New Year

 Have you ever felt like you’re trying to move your team forward while the rest of the world has a hold of the back of your shirt?

-Just as a GPS mapping app won’t give you directions unless you input your destination, people can’t start figuring out what to do in their jobs to move the organization towards its goals until they know where you’re trying to go.
+Explaining your direction and your employees’ role in your plans is the highest impact, lowest cost way to improve the performance of an individual, team, or organization as a whole.
+Just as a GPS mapping app won’t give you directions unless you input your destination, people can’t start figuring out how to help move the organization toward its goals until they know where you’re trying to go.

 Here are three steps that will enable you to do this quickly and effectively.

 As supervisors and managers juggling dozens of tasks daily, we sometimes forget to connect the dots for people.
-We neglect to tell them where we’re trying to go.
-Sometimes we feel it’s obvious, but from my thousands of hours coaching and interviewing staff, I understand that it’s not.
+Sometimes we feel it’s obvious where we are trying to go, but from my thousands of hours coaching and interviewing staff, I understand that it’s not.

-If you don’t have clarity about this yourself, the first step is to talk to your supervisor about what the direction is.
-But don’t be surprised if that person doesn’t know.
-And don’t give up either.
+Without a clear vision of where you’re going, it’s difficult to articulate to staff what their role is in the journey.
+The first step is to talk to your supervisor about what the direction is.
+But don’t be surprised if that person doesn’t know, and don’t give up on ever finding the answer.
 The two of you together can either take it to the next level or come up with the direction for the team based on what you do know about the business.

 How broad you take this division is up to you, but if you can tie it to a high-level “why” you are in business, it will be more effective at capturing the hearts of your team.